victor-kachesov/Cyntegrity/README.md

 For example:\
 `mongorestore --host=localhost --port=27017 --gzip --nsFrom=CyntegrityDb.* --nsTo=CyntegrityDb.* resources\db_dump`\
 Where `–-host` and `-–port` should point to an existing mongodb server.\
-`--nsTo` parameter is new database name which will be used for backend.\
+`--nsTo` parameter is new database name which will be used for backend server.\
 Backup already contains three users: `user1, user2, user3`

 ### 2. Set up pipeline executor parameters.